meeb/tubesync/README.md

 ## Optional authentication

+Available in `v1.0` (or `:latest`)and later.
 If you want to enable a basic username and password to be required to access the TubeSync dashboard you can set them with the following environment variables:

 ```bash
 HTTP_USER